Pool Stain and Scale Buildup

 Iron and copper pipes, fittings and equipment found in older pools are subject to corrosion by harsh chemical conditions, such as high chlorine.
 They also erode slowly with the everyday force of water rushing through.
 This corrosion and erosion releases heavy metal ions into the pool, which may be forced out of solution (precipitated), creating dramatic color schemes when free floating and stains when they deposit themselves.

-Finally, staining can occur with the less than proper use of ionization systems and metal based algaecides.
+Finally, staining can occur with the improper use of ionization systems and metal based algaecides.
 Copper is a known algaestat, while silver ions are a good bactericide.
 Copper and silver ionizers inject these metals into the water for contaminant control, however, if the water balance is out of control, or mineral levels are too high, staining can occur.
-The same is true for the algaecides, although some are chelated, which means they have agents contained in them to prevent minerals from coming out of solution.

 Preventing Mineral Problems

-The use of a sequestering agent (also called chelators) is recommended for pools which have metal plumbing, fittings, heaters, ionizers or use metal algaecides or fill their pool with well water.
+The use of a sequestering agent is recommended for pools which have metal plumbing, fittings, heaters, ionizers or use metal algaecides or fill their pool with well water.
 These agents keep minerals tied up in solution like molecular glue.

 Correcting Mineral Problems

-For pools that are discolored or cloudy due to precipitated minerals, the path back to blue may be accomplished by: shock treatment with sodium or lithium hypochlorite, accompanied by constant filtration and use of a clarifier.
+For pools that are discolored or cloudy due to precipitated minerals, the path back to blue may be accomplished by shock treatment with sodium or lithium hypochlorite, accompanied by constant filtration and use of a clarifier.
 Use of a flocculent to drop suspended particles to the floor for vacuuming.
 Partial drainage and dilution of the pool water, especially in cases where the pool is at or near saturation.
 When TDS levels are too high, the water can accommodate no more dissolved material and must throw off some of it in the form of precipitation.
-(This is similar to the Jr. High science experiment where sugar or salt is continuously added to a glass of water until saturation is reached and it won't dissolve any more).